Creating & Managing Vaults

 Environment Variables:

-Secrets are governed by the policy engine.
-Use policies to control who can create, read, update, and delete secrets.
+Vaults are governed by the policy engine.
+Use policies to control who can create, read, reveal, update, and delete vaults.

 Common Patterns